vast-community-hub/tensorflow-vast/README.md

 <img width="500" alt="ObjectDetectionZoo" src="https://i1.wp.com/marianopeck.blog/wp-content/uploads/2019/08/Screen-Shot-2019-08-18-at-12.34.23-PM.png?resize=768%2C519&ssl=1">

-## Running TensorFlow and VASmalltalk on ARM
+## Running TensorFlow and VA Smalltalk on ARM

-We believe that running TensorFlow and VASmalltalk on ARM-based boards is really interesting.
+We believe that running TensorFlow and VA Smalltalk on ARM-based boards is really interesting.
 From limited devices such as a Raspberry Pi to a Nvidia Jetson.

 We have compiled TensorFlow C library for ARM and ARM 64 and have been playing with different operating systems and boards such as Raspberry Pi 3B+ (Raspbian), Rock64 (Armbian) and soon Nvidia Jetson Nano and XT2.